shasha-amy-liu/microblogging/README.md

 # Microblogging
 A microblogging site uses Java, maven, mongodb, spring, jquery and tomcat.

-User can post, follow other people and watch their posts.
+User can post a blog, follow other people and watch their posts.

 ## Software stack
 * Java 8